Charleston Co. officials cracking down on illegal guns

 “If we can pick out some of those people and divert them through a program that provides education,” she said, “awareness, accountability to people so that they understand that there’s another way.”

-According to statistics provided by the solicitor’s office, people ages 12 to 30 make up more than 75 percent of all unlawful carry arrests made in Charleston County.
+According to statistics provided by the solicitor’s office, people ages 12 to 30 make up more than 75% of all unlawful carry arrests made in Charleston County.